 - Inspectapedia.com – included a table on caulk and sealant performance in their review of sealants.
 Click through if you need detailed temperature (application and service) information.

 Other Types of Caulk

-As a homeowner, having a tube or two of latex or silicone based caulks in your tool kit will allow you to tackle 90% of home repairs.
-However, there are other types of caulk — polyurethane, butyl rubber, asphalt and more, that many homeowners find daunting.
+As a homeowner, having a tube or two of latex or silicone based caulk in your tool kit will allow you to tackle 90% of home repairs.
+However, there are other types of caulk like butyl rubber, that many homeowners find daunting.
 These tend to be more specialized caulks used by professionals or seasoned do-it-yourselfers.
-There is a great article by Fine Woodworking, Making Sense of Caulks & Sealants which goes into more details.
+There is a great article by Fine Woodworking, Making Sense of Caulks & Sealants which goes into more details on these sealants.

 To find out more about caulking around your home, check our other articles in the series:

 - Getting started with caulk, read Caulking Basics: How to Pick the Right Caulk.